HL7/fhir-shorthand/input/pagecontent/reference.md

 This chapter contains the formal specification of the FHIR Shorthand (FSH) language.
 It is intended as a reference, not a tutorial.

 ### About this Guide
-This chapter uses syntax expressions to illustrate the FSH language.
-While there is a formal grammar (see [Appendix](#appendix-formal-grammar)), most readers will find the syntax expressions more instructive.
+This guide uses syntax expressions to illustrate the FSH language.
+While FSH has a formal grammar (see [Appendix](#appendix-formal-grammar)), most readers will find the syntax expressions more instructive.

 Syntax expressions uses the following conventions: